-The Fund holds financial assets that are either traded on registered exchanges or are private placements.
+The Fund holds financial assets that are traded on registered exchanges and private placements.

 Market price risk is managed through a diversification of the financial assets portfolio.
 The managers of the Fund set prudent exposure limits among its asset classes.